This post was co-written by Michael Gerard.

 The Advent of Sales Force Automation

 But the growth of insides sales teams was chaotic.
-Unlike outside sales people who each carry their own physical rolodexes, inside sales teams would manage their leads in spreadsheets.
+Unlike outside sales people who each carry their own physical rolodexes, inside sales teams manage their leads in spreadsheets.

 While this was a large advancement over the prior generation, it presented a host of new problems such as: